-White Chateauneuf du Pape makes great wine and food pairings for all types of fish, shell fish, chicken, dishes with cream sauces, select vegetable courses and a diverese array of hard or soft cheese.
+White Chateauneuf du Pape wine makes great wine and food pairings for all types of fish, shell fish, chicken, dishes with cream sauces, select vegetable courses and a widely diverese array of hard or soft cheese.

 The Appellation of Chateauneuf du Pape